linusmoreau/todo-list/README.md

 - I want to be able to add items to my to-do list
 - I want to be able to edit items on my to-do list
 - I want to be able to delete items from my to-do list
-- I want to be able to see the items on my to-do list organized based on subject and/or due date
+- I want to be able to see the items on my to-do list organized based on subject and due date
 - I want to be able to view items for specific subjects